 Best dry dog food for sensitive stomachs

-When it comes to dog-food brands, three of the vets we spoke to recommend Hill’s Science Diet, which meets AAFCO nutritional standards and comes in a wide variety of breed, size, and age-specific formulas.
-Its more specialized formulas include products for dogs who need help managing their weight, or have sensitive skin or stomachs — the latter being what Ochoa feeds her eight-year-old schnoodle every morning.
+When it comes to dog-food brands, four of the vets we spoke to recommend Hill’s Science Diet, which meets AAFCO nutritional standards and comes in a wide variety of breed, size, and age-specific formulas.
+Its more specialized formulas include products for dogs who need help managing their weight or have sensitive skin or stomachs — the latter is what Ochoa feeds her eight-year-old schnoodle every morning.
 Ochoa also told us that all the dogs who stay at her practice’s boarding facility eat Hill’s Science Diet Sensitive Stomach, and Love adds that “Hill’s is a company I have always trusted, mostly because I was really exposed to it when I was in vet school.”

 Best dehydrated raw dog food

 When it comes to raw-food diets for dogs, there are some strong opinions in the veterinary community.
 Unsurprisingly, many vets feel that feeding your pet raw food can lead to potential health risks for both the dog and the humans who live with that dog.
-Others, including Krause, Liff, and veterinarian Marty Goldstein (who literally wrote the book on holistic medicine for pets and has his own line of dog food) explain that there are extra hygienic precautions you need to take with raw food, but that those are worth the added nutritional benefits, such as improved digestion and immune system function as well as less inflammation and allergies.
+“I am not an advocate for any raw food at this time, as there is a very real risk for contamination to other household members, including people,” says Finn.
+“If the research comes out years down the road and suggests that raw food is indeed better for pets and can improve their lives, then I will be the first person to switch my dogs over immediately.
+Unfortunately, the research is lacking at this point in time.”
+Others, including Krause, Liff, and veterinarian Dr. Marty Goldstein (who literally wrote the book on holistic medicine for pets and has his own line of dog food) explain that there are extra hygienic precautions you need to take with raw food, but believe those are worth the added nutritional benefits, such as improved digestion and immune system function as well as less inflammation and allergies.
 Liff says she has patients that do well on raw diets, but she always has “a lengthy discussion with owners about food handling to prevent food-borne illness.”
 According to Goldstein, freeze-dried raw foods have less risk of food-borne illnesses and can be stored without refrigeration.
-Krause says that if her own dog didn’t have specific food sensitivities, she would feed him a raw diet.
-She specifically recommends these Stella & Chewy dehydrated raw turkey patties, which meet AAFCO standards and can be served dry or mixed with a little warm water to rehydrate them.
-She also told us that she likes literally everything the brand makes, saying “Stella & Chewy has never put out anything I haven’t liked.”
+Krause says that if her own dog didn’t have specific food sensitivities, she would feed him a raw diet — specifically, these Stella & Chewy dehydrated raw turkey patties.
+They meet AAFCO standards and can be served dry or mixed with a little warm water to rehydrate them.
+Krause told us that she’s a fan of literally everything the brand makes, saying “Stella & Chewy has never put out anything I haven’t liked.”

-Best fresh dog foods
+Best fresh dog food

-Fresh dog food or human-grade dog food is minimally processed and gently cooked to retain nutrients and reduce the risk of harmful bacteria that could potentially be found in raw dog food.
+Fresh or human-grade dog food is minimally processed and gently cooked to retain nutrients and reduce the risk of harmful bacteria that could potentially be found in raw dog food.
 It’s also more appealing to many dog owners who like that it looks more like something they would eat.
 “If health and wellness is a priority, I absolutely recommend human-grade fresh food,” says Satchu, who feeds fresh-cooked dog food to his own pets.
-However, he stresses that whatever food you pick (especially with some of the newer designer label foods) it has to be nutritionally balanced.
+However, she stresses that whatever food you pick (especially with some of the newer designer label foods) it has to be nutritionally balanced.
 The AAFCO stamp of approval helps to make this easy to differentiate.
-For this reason Satchu says the Farmer’s Dog is a great choice.
-The brand is subscription-based, so you won’t ever run out of food, and they worked with board-certified veterinary nutritionists to formulate recipes that are complete and balanced according to AAFCO standards.
-Plus they recently released results from their ongoing long-term feeding trials showing that the nutritional value in their food exceeds AAFCO recommendations.
+When we spoke to veterinarians the best food for puppies, Dr. Jamie Richardson, the chief of staff at Small Door Veterinary in New York City, recommended the direct-to-consumer subscription brand NomNomNow.
+According to Richardson, the brand works directly with a veterinary nutritionist to create diets specific to your pet that conform to AAFCO standards.
+“There are not a lot of other companies who do that,” she told us.

-Best prescription dog food for allergies
+Best (less expensive) fresh dog food

-Best prescription dog food for weight loss
+Best non-subscription fresh dog food